labarlab-emorep/make_reports/README.md

 Notes
 -----
-- Written to be executed on the local VM labarserv2
+- Written to be executed on the local lab VM
 - Assumes EmoRep data structure

 Examples